 - Coaching to WIN BIG

 - Managing conflict

 Developing essential skills and improving core competencies take time, so don’t be surprised if the occasional one-off workshop or retreat doesn’t achieve the sustainable results you seek.
 In my experience, both leadership development programs and management development programs are much more effective when they span a longer period of time.

-As useful as longer term programs are, not every organization has the available time or resources to devote to them.
+As useful as longer term organizational development programs are, not every organization has the available time or resources to devote to them.
 If you are interested in other options, contact me to create a workshop or webinar, or to deliver a keynote that will immediately benefit your organization.